How to get more clients

 Step 8: Stop being salesy

-There is so much selling online and in the real world that most intelligent people really don’t like being sold to in an invasive way.
+There is so much selling online and in the real world that most intelligent people really don’t respond to being sold to in an invasive way any more.
 People like to have a choice when it comes to buying.
 They don’t like to feel pressured (think about how you feel about being sold to).
 There is a way to ‘sell yourself’ without being salesy.
 Sell how you would like to be sold to.

 With any sales-type media you share, make sure that you’re creating a positive association with what you’re selling.
 As soon as a person feels like they’re being sold to in an invasive way, they’ll get annoyed = negative association, which in turn will lead to them avoiding you instead of welcoming you.